scalation/scalation_py/PandemicForecasting/README.md

 - [FEDformer](https://arxiv.org/abs/2201.12740)
 - [PatchTST](https://arxiv.org/abs/2211.14730)

-Thanks to the [PatchTST](https://github.com/yuqinie98/PatchTST) repository for providing all the transformers code in one place.
+Thanks to the [PatchTST](https://github.com/yuqinie98/PatchTST) repository for providing all the transformers' code in one place.
 ### Statistical Models
 - RandomWalk
 - SARIMAX

 The SARIMAX model is built using the [Statsmodel](https://www.statsmodels.org/stable/index.html) library.

+### Pandemic Datasets
+The datasets are located in the dataset directory for each codebase.
+- The COVID-19 daily data was extracted from the COVID-19 Dataset by [Our World in Data](https://github.com/owid/covid-19-data) (OWID) and converted to weekly data.
+- CDC COVID-19 Weekly Deaths Forecasts are collected from the COVID-19 Forecasting Hub.
+The data has been archived now and is available on [GitHub](https://github.com/scalation/data/blob/master/CDC-COVID-Data/concatenated_CDC_20_21_22_23.csv).
+It includes the 4-weeks ahead deaths forecasts for the models submitted to the CDC.
+- The ILI Weekly dataset is collected from the CDC from 1$^{st}$ October 2002 to 30$^{th}$ June 2020, has the influenza-like illness (ILI) patients data recorded every week for the US.
+It is available on [GitHub](https://github.com/scalation/data/blob/master/Influenza/national_illness.csv).
+It is the same dataset as used by transformers.